 MORE COVERS >>

-The blurb on the cover of The Seeds of Time mistakenly announced "nine fantastic stories" instead of ten.
-The error was corrected for the 1962 reprint, though by then the blurb had shifted to the back cover.
+The blurb on the cover of The Seeds of Time gushingly undersold the book as 'nine fantastic stories' instead of ten.
+The error was corrected for the « 1962 reprint » though by then the blurb had shifted to the book's back cover.

 DAVID KARP One, 1960 One (1459) by David Karp